Diagnosis and Treatment

 - An ultrasound machine creates images that allow various organs in the body to be examined.
 The machine sends out high-frequency sound waves, which reflect off body structures.
 A computer receives these reflected waves and uses them to create a picture.
 Unlike with an x-ray or CT scan, there is no ionizing radiation exposure with this test.

 - Musculoskeletal Ultrasound imaging uses sound waves to produce pictures of muscles, tendons, ligaments and joints throughout the body.
-It is used to help dianose sprains, strains, tears and other soft tissue conditions.
+It is used to help diagnose sprains, strains, tears and other soft tissue conditions.
 Ultrasound is safe, noninvasive and does not use ionizing radiation.
 Ridgeview Imaging Services now offers Musculoskeletal Ultrasounds of many orthopedic issues, including: ultrasounds of shoulders, elbows, wrists, hips knees, ankles and feet.

 - Interventional radiology uses imaging to help guide the doctor when inserting catheters, wires, and other small instruments and tools into your body.